Medical neutrality: Ukraine (2022)

-Gaza (2021)
+Gaza Strip (2021)

-During the Israel bombing of Gaza in May 2021, parts of a Doctors Without Borders/Médecins Sans Frontières (MSF) trauma and burns care clinic were destroyed in the airstrikes.
-The strikes did not injure anyone inside the MSF's clinic, but it destroyed a sterilization room and damaged a waiting area.
-The strikes also destroyed the road that leads to the clinic, thereby blocking the access to it.
-The clinic was forced to close.
+During the Israeli bombing of Gaza in May 2021, parts of a Médecins Sans Frontières (Doctors without Borders) trauma and burns care clinic were destroyed in a series of airstrikes.
+The strikes destroyed a sterilization room and damaged a waiting area, there were no resulting direct casualties suffered.
+The airstrikes also destroyed the road that lead to the clinic, thereby preventing access to it.
+The clinic was subsequently forced to close.

-The airstrikes also lead to death of two prominent doctors in Gaza.
-Dr. Ayman Abu al-Ouf, head of internal medicine at Al-Shifa hospital, was killed along with 12 members of his extended family after an airstrike on his home on 16 May 2021.
+Further airstrikes also lead to death of two prominent doctors in the Gaza Strip.
+Dr. Ayman Abu al-Ouf, the head of internal medicine at Al-Shifa hospital, was killed along with 12 members of his extended family after an airstrike on his home on 16 May 2021.
 Dr. Mooein Ahmad al-Aloul, a 66-year-old psychiatric neurologist, was also killed in his home during the al-Wehda attacks.

 Thailand (2021)

-During the pro-democracy protest on February 13, 2021, there was footage showing Thai riot police beating a medical volunteer, while wearing a green vest identifying himself as part of medical volunteers offering services to both sides.
+During the pro-democracy protest on 13 February 2021, there was footage showing Thai riot police beating a medical volunteer, while wearing a green vest identifying himself as part of medical volunteers offering services to both sides.

+Ethiopia (2020 and 2021)

+United States (2020)

+Protests across the country sparked by the murder by police of George Floyd were disrupted by police violence and misconduct.
+Volunteer medics were targeted and many suffered mistreatment including life-threatening injuries from "less lethal" weapons.
+Medics were shot at while carrying the limp body of 20-year-old Justin Howell, who has lasting brain damage from such "less lethal" weapons.